Svantesson Urges Mortgage Customers to Challenge Banks for Better Terms

 Taking responsibility

-The Swedish Central Bank did not lower the interest rate the other day, as she puts it, so that the banks can make more money, but to facilitate for households and provide future confidence and optimism.
+The Swedish Central Bank did not lower the interest rate the other day, as she puts it, so that the banks can earn more money, but to facilitate for households and provide future confidence and optimism.
 All banks, including SBAB, must now take their responsibility.
 And customers can press for more, according to Svantesson.

 – We as customers should make higher demands, but one should also be aware that this is not a normal market, it is a concentrated market with a few large operators with a large market share, she says.

-She regrets that the insight for the ordinary customer into the banks' interest rate setting is so limited.
+She regrets that the insight for the ordinary customer in the banks' interest rate setting is so limited.
 Unlike at the gas station, it is not possible to find out what others pay for the product.

 Tags